ventolab/CellphoneDB/README.md

 ## What is CellPhoneDB?

 CellPhoneDB is a publicly available repository of curated receptors, ligands and their interactions in **HUMAN**.
 Subunit architecture is included for both ligands and receptors, representing heteromeric complexes accurately.
-This is crucial, as cell-cell communication relies on multi-subunit protein complexes that go beyond the binary representation used in most databases and studies.
-CellPhoneDB integrates [existing datasets](Docs/ppi-resources.md) that pertain to cellular communication and new manually reviewed information.
-Databases from which CellPhoneDB gets information are: UniProt, Ensembl, PDB, the IMEx consortium, IUPHAR.
+This is crucial, as cell-cell communication relies on multi-subunit protein complexes that go beyond the binary representation used in most databases and studies. <font color="red">CellPhoneDB integrates [existing datasets](Docs/ppi-resources.md) that pertain to cellular communication and new manually reviewed information.
+Databases from which CellPhoneDB gets information are: UniProt, Ensembl, PDB, the IMEx consortium, IUPHAR.</font>

 CellPhoneDB can be used to search for a particular ligand/receptor, or interrogate your own single-cell transcriptomics data (or even bulk transcriptomics data if your samples represent pure populations!).

-For more details on the analysis check the [documentation here](Docs/RESULTS-DOCUMENTATION.md), our protocols paper [Efremova et al 2020](https://www.nature.com/articles/s41596-020-0292-x) or [Garcia-Alonso et al](https://www.nature.com/articles/s41588-021-00972-2) (for CellphoneDB v3).
+<font color="red">For more details on the analysis check the [documentation here](Docs/RESULTS-DOCUMENTATION.md), our protocols paper [Efremova et al 2020](https://www.nature.com/articles/s41596-020-0292-x) or [Garcia-Alonso et al](https://www.nature.com/articles/s41588-021-00972-2) (for CellphoneDB v3).</font>

 ## New in CellPhoneDB v4

 This release involves a major **Database Update**.
 We have invested quite some time curating more cell-cell communication interactions validated experimentally.
 Specifically, we have: